-The project has aimed to integrate the research of scholars in all the relevant social scientific and natural scientific disciplines in order to evaluate and interpret the evidence for societal resilience to environmental stress and change.
-This aim has been met thus far by concentrating on a series of case studies.
+Our Initiative aims to integrate the research of scholars in all the relevant social scientific and natural scientific disciplines in order to evaluate and interpret the evidence for societal resilience to environmental stress and change.
+This aim is met by homing in on a series of case studies.
 Through workshops, seminars, colloquia and lectures the specific interests and research skills of the Princeton-based organizers have been represented.
-Their activities have been complemented by seminars delivered by colleagues working in other areas and time periods.
+These activities are complemented by seminars delivered by colleagues working in other areas and periods.